 To stay compliant with the GDPR, you can use Opinion Stage in 2 modes:

-Mode #2 - personal data IS collected by Opinion Stage tools
+Mode #2 - Opinion Stage forms collect personal data

-If you have an EU audience and still want Opinion Stage to store the personal information you can do that.
+If you have an EU audience and still want to request personal data from your users, such as their email address and phone number, you can do so.

 To stay compliant with the GDPR rules, it is required in this case to notify your audience what you will be doing with their personal data and that it will be stored on the Opinion Stage servers.

-So for example, if you are using a form that collects personal data (e.g. emails), you are required to have a checkbox that is unset by default, and specifies what you plan to do with their emails and notify them where they will be stored.
+For example, if you are using a form that collects emails, you are required to have a checkbox that is set to default, specifying what you plan to do with their emails and notifying them where they will be stored.

 The right to have personal data erased

 The GDPR introduces a right for individuals to have their personal data erased upon request.
-We offer any individual to contact us via our chat support or email and request to get their personal data erased.
-We will get it erased as a top priority.
+We offer individuals the option to contact us via our chat support or email and request that their personal data be erased.
+We will address this issue as a top priority.

 Where does Opinion Stage store data?